wilkox/ggfittext/README.md

 Reflowing text
 ==============

-The `reflow = TRUE` argument causes text to be reflowed (wrapped) as needed to fit the bounding box.
+With the `reflow = TRUE` argument, text will be reflowed (wrapped) as needed to fit the box.
 Reflowing is preferred to shrinking; that is, if the text can be made to fit by reflowing it without shrinking it, it will be reflowed only.

 ``` r
 poem <- data.frame(